The Sound of the Division Viol

 Then, I began to learn the traditional craft of violin making: arm-length wood-bodied planes, 'scrapers' (they don't scrape, they cut, with an edge as keen as a Belgian stone can give), reverse-curve gouges, and the violinmaker's knife - as strong as an English sword but with an edge as keen as the French.
 The Mittenwald tradition was that the more difficult a wood is to work with, the better the sound it will give.
 So the table ('belly') is made from air-dried spruce from the mountains of northern Italy with winter wood as dense as ebony and summer wood as fragile as balsa.
 The bass bar is carved integral with the table, following several old examples.
 (Violin family bars must be fitted, as they are put in under tension.)
 The back and sides are of European maple with grain that, to paraphrase Stephen Leacock, rides madly off in all directions, the fingerboard and tailpiece from a piece of rosewood tough enough to serve for railway tracks.
 I learned a lot about sharpening tools that year!

 Well, I fell in love with the harpsichord and never did develop the skill to play gamba properly.
-But, the wood-judging skills I learned and the tools I collected have stood my son Michael in excellent stead a generation later - he is now an up and coming maker of custom guitars.
-Keep an ear out for his instruments!
+But, the wood-judging skills I learned and the tools I collected started my son Michael on his path a generation later - he's now an internationally respected maker of guitars.

 Christopher Simpson, 1659